White noise player

 White noise is very effective in providing a wall of sound against environmental noise, but can't cover screams or the beats of a subwoofer.
 Theoretically, it might cover them, but it would have to be so loud that it would itself become the problem.
 Grueling sounds, like the "Hard sledge hammer" sound generated by Noisette, can cover a neighbor's subwoofer, but they create their own (severe) problems.

-You can also use a white noise machine or a fan (or air conditioner), but they are not as practical and generate drafts.
+You can also use a white noise machine; fans and air conditioners are not as practical because they consume a lot more electricity and generate drafts.
 Audio files and computer software are far more flexible, especially regarding the volume control and the diversity of sounds.

 When listening to white noise, you should use two standalone, high quality speakers; a 2.0 speaker system is a good choice.
 Notebook, tablet or phone speakers are no good.
 High quality speakers can give a lot of power to the low frequencies, which makes the noises sound "deeper"; however, a subwoofer would create annoyingly powerful low frequencies.